The Cult of Sharing

 In his book, Atkin profiles Anita Roddick, a pioneer of so-called ethical consumption.
 Her cosmetics company The Body Shop was one the first socially responsible companies, promising consumers that shopping in her stores was an effective way of protecting the environment and supporting fair trade labor practices, charity and human rights across the world.
 The company also has the dubious distinction of being one of the first companies to have the term greenwashing applied to it.
 In 1994, Business Ethics published an expose titled “Shattered Image: Is The Body Shop Too Good to Be True?”, revealing that virtually none of this marketing was true.

-But the author of the controversial report, Jon Entine, found that many progressives and environmental activists defended Roddick despite knowing the truth.
+But Jon Entine, the author of the controversial report, found that many progressives and environmental activists defended Roddick despite knowing the truth.
 Many knew it even before he published his article.
 Entine says “they had willfully overlooked the hypocrisy… because they believed her message of social justice was inspiring.”
 This logic should strike us as deeply mysterious.
 How could someone continue to believe in The Body Shop brand knowing it is a fraud?

 The joke tells us that it’s not necessary for us to directly believe in an idea for it to have effects.
 It is enough that we assume that someone else believes.
-The delusional man in the joke imputed belief on to the chicken, and so reacted in the same way as if he himself believed.
+The delusional man in the joke imputed a belief on to the chicken, and so reacted in the same way as if he himself believed.
 The former Israeli prime minister Golda Meir confirmed this principle when, asked if she believed in God, replied “I believe in the Jewish people, and they believe in God.”

 The true formula of a cult brand is similar: “I believe in the community and the community believes in the brand.”
 That’s what allows you to be inspired by a figure who you know is a fraud: the community believes in her, and you don’t want to shatter their delusions.

 Atkin claims that the internet solves the hypocrisy problem because the truth is readily available.
 But as he himself notes, cult members attachment to the abstract ideology is secondary.
 Their first commitment is to very real, tangible bonds of community, the affirmation and sense of belonging that they receive from it.
-But the community is sustained by the mythos of the cult, so a threat to the belief system is a threat to the community, which is in turn a threat to the cult members’ sense of belonging and psychological well-being.
+At the same time, the community is sustained by the mythos of the cult, so a threat to the belief system is a threat to the community, which is in turn a threat to the cult members’ sense of belonging and psychological well-being.

 Cult brand turn out to be remarkably resilient even when its members know that it doesn’t live up to the ideals.
 They’re not naive, they may know the truth perfectly well.
 But they disavow it, paraphrasing Golda Meir to say “I know the brand is a lie.
 But I believe in the community, and the community believes in the brand.”